wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **M:**&ensp;But in the depth of your heart what is it that you want?

-**Q:**&ensp;I want to find reälity.
+**Q:**&ensp;I want to find reality.

-**M:**&ensp;What price are you willing to pay for reälity?
+**M:**&ensp;What price are you willing to pay for reality?
 Any price?

-**Q:**&ensp;While in theory I am ready to pay any price, in actual life again and again I am prompted to behave in ways which come in between me and reälity.
+**Q:**&ensp;While in theory I am ready to pay any price, in actual life again and again I am prompted to behave in ways which come in between me and reality.
 Desire carries me away.

-**M:**&ensp;Increase and widen your desires until nothing but reälity can fulfill them.
+**M:**&ensp;Increase and widen your desires until nothing but reality can fulfill them.
 It is not desire that is wrong, but its narrowness and smallness.
 Desire is devotion.
 By all means, be devoted to the real, the infinite, the eternal heart of beïng.